jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     # ZeroDivisionError

-how to Test for Errors
+how to test an Exception is raised
 ---------------------------------------------------------------------------------

 .. _test_division_red_1: